auth0/docs/articles/extensions/visual-studio-team-services-deploy.md

 ---
-description: The Visual Studio Team Services Deployments extension allows you to deploy Rules, Hosted Pages and Database Connection scripts from Visual Studio Team Services to Auth0.
+description: The Visual Studio Team Services Deployments extension allows you to deploy Rules, Universal Login pages and database connection scripts from Visual Studio Team Services to Auth0.
 topics:
   - extensions
   - vs-team-services-deployments